dannyn/slimlock/README.md

 -	`bell`: whether to ring the bell on authentication failure.
 1 to enable, 0 to disable.
 	-	Default: 1
+-	`passwd_char`: character to display when masking password.
+Only the first character is used.
+	-	Default: *

 Copyright
 ---------